carlostorrescubila/Portfolio/content/en/event/pint_of_scince/index.md

   postcode:
   country: Spain

-summary: Worshop that would help you to use some univariate statistics test in Python.
-abstract: "Statistics is the grammar of Science (Pearson).
-For this reason we proposed this worshop that would help you to use some univariate statistics test in Python."
+summary: Talk about the project that won us the first place in HackForGood Salamanca 2019."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2019-06-09"
+date: "2019-05-20"
-date_end: ""
+date_end: "2019-05-22"
-all_day: true
+all_day: false

 # Schedule page publish date (NOT talk date).
 publishDate: ""